 Processing Citizenship: DIGITAL REGISTRATION OF MIGRANTS AS CO-PRODUCTION OF CITIZENS, TERRITORY AND EUROPE

-How does migration enact Europe?
-This question can be answered legally and politically, as most policy makers, sociologists and journalists are doing.
-Or, it can be answered technically.
-How do data infrastructures for migrant processing co-produce citizens, Europe and territory?
+How does migration change Europe?
+This question can be answered legally and politically, as most policy makers, sociologists and journalists do.
+Or, it can be answered technically: how do data infrastructures and practices for migration management shape Europe while they process Alterity?

-Thanks to the financial support of an ERC Starting Grant (2017-22), we are investigating the informational processing of third-country nationals as inter-governmental practices that are challenging our established notions of “citizenship”, “state”, “Europe” and “territory”, as they become embedded in digital infrastructures that cross member states.
-This is a pressing technical and operative issue.
 Technically, migrant data circulation requires infrastructural standardization and integration among agencies at European, national and local levels.
-Operationally, gaps and misalignments in data collection, classification and circulation can lead to major drawbacks not only in the European migration machine, but also in European multi-level governance.
+Gaps and misalignments in data collection, classification and circulation can lead to major drawbacks not only in the European migration regime, but also in European multi-level governance.
+Processing Citizenship (PC) studies such gaps and misalignments from the perspective of semantic interoperability and data quality.

-At the same time, Processing Citizenship aims to develop a history of the present that accounts for contemporary material practices of alien registration as activities of governance transformation.
-As in the past infrastructures for mobility, information, landscape and water management have contributed first to the formation of the most powerful techno-social assemblage for knowledge handling – the nation-state, and then to the construction of Europe, Processing Citizenship investigates this “re-making” of Europe, one of the most fundamental since the Treaty of Rome 60 years ago.
+At the same time, Processing Citizenship aims to develop a “history of the present” that accounts for contemporary material practices of registration and identification of Alterity as activities of long-term governance transformation.
+As historians of technology have shown, modern institutions like the nation-state are the result, not the cause, of efforts to handle information about populations and territory.
+The nation-state can be conceived of as the most powerful socio-technical machine for knowledge handling.
+More recently, European integration has been shown to be the result of multi-level and multi-sector activities of infrastructure building.
+As a consequence, we wonder which new orders of authority are emerging from contemporary European data infrastructures and practices for population management.
+In other words, Processing Citizenship investigates the infrastructural “re-making” of Europe, one of the most fundamental since the Treaty of Rome 60 years ago.